RyoYumo/audio-input-volume-osc-sender/README.md

 It can accelerate the production of audio reactive contents.

 ### Install
-Download this repo and add "AudioVolumeOscSender" directory of_v0.9.8_osx_release/apps/myApps.
+Download this repo and add "AudioVolumeOscSender" directory to of_v0.9.8_osx_release/apps/myApps.

 <img width="618" alt="screen shot 2018-11-27 at 16 01 57" src="https://user-images.githubusercontent.com/23047341/49064396-223beb80-f25e-11e8-8afb-3efd9bb215ad.png">